Understanding Factual Errors in Summarization: Errors, Summarizers, Datasets, Error Detectors: Comparison of Factuality Metrics

+\paragraph{Unifying these metrics} We consider each metric as a function $f(d,s) \rightarrow y$, mapping each (document, summary) pair to a score $y \in \mathbb{R}$.
+We convert each method into a binary classifier $f'(d,s) \rightarrow \{0,1\}$ by picking a threshold $t$ such that we predict 1 if $f(d,s) > t$ and 0 otherwise.\footnote{\textsc{ChatGPT-ZS} and \textsc{ChatGPT-CoT} do not require thresholds as they directly predict factual consistency labels.}

 All thresholds are set separately for each metric.
-We consider two ways of setting the threshold for a system: \textbf{threshold-per-dataset} and \textbf{single-threshold}.
-The \textbf{threshold-per-dataset} setting has thresholds $\{t^{m}_{d, c}\}$ within each metric for every dataset we consider, where $d, c$ and $m$ are any dataset in $D$, any model category from $C$, and any factuality system, respectively.
-This allows one to choose the right system for their task at hand.
-The \textbf{single-threshold} setting defines one threshold $\{t^{c}\}$ per system. \paragraph{Threshold Analysis} We analyze scores from factuality systems using chosen thresholds $\{t^{m}_{d, c}\}$ from the validation sets.
-Specifically, for each factuality system, we average the values of thresholds for each of \textsc{Sota}, \textsc{Xformer} and \textsc{Old} across all datasets.
-The result is shown in Figure~\ref{fig:threshold}.
-For all facuality systems, the average threshold values for \cnnben is greater than those for \xsumben, indicating that the predicted scores for summaries in \cnnben are overall higher compared to \xsumben.
-The discrepancy of threshold values shows that evaluating on both of these datasets with a single model is a difficult balancing act and may lead to poor results on at least one dataset.
+We consider two ways of setting the threshold for a metric: \textbf{threshold-per-dataset} and \textbf{single-threshold}.
+The first setting has thresholds $\{t^{m}_{d, c}\}$ within each metric for every dataset we consider, where $d, c$ and $m$ are any dataset in $D$, any model category from $C$, and any factuality metric, respectively.
+This allows one to choose the right metric for the task at hand.
+The \textbf{single-threshold} setting defines one threshold $\{t^{m}\}$ per metric.

+\paragraph{Threshold Analysis} We analyze scores from factuality metrics using chosen thresholds $\{t^{m}_{d, c}\}$ from the validation sets.
+Specifically, for each factuality metric, we average the values of thresholds for each of \textsc{Sota}, \textsc{EXformer} and \textsc{Old} across all datasets (Figure~\ref{fig:threshold}).
+For all facuality metrics, the average threshold values for \cnnben are greater than those for \xsumben across all categories. \textbf{This discrepancy of threshold values shows that evaluating on both of these datasets with a single threshold is a difficult balancing act and may lead to poor results on at least one dataset.}